 Introduction

-Vim Motions provides comprehensive support for Markdown tables, including structural navigation, cell-level text objects, manipulation commands, and a specialized table widget for Live Preview that preserves Vim’s editing power.
+Vim Motions provides comprehensive support for Markdown tables, including structural navigation, cell-level text objects, manipulation commands, and native table editor integration for Live Preview that preserves Vim’s editing power.

 Cell navigation